wellyshen/react-cool-portal/README.md

       <button onClick={toggle}>{isShow ?
 "Close" : "Open"} Modal</button>
       <Portal>
         <div
-          // Now you can use the "isShow" state to handle the CSS animations className={`modal${isShow ? " modal-open" : ""}`}
+          // Now you can use the `isShow` state to handle the CSS animations className={`modal${isShow ? " modal-open" : ""}`}
           tabIndex={-1}
         >